miguelalarcos/simple-binding/README.md

 As you can see there's a validation rule for every field, that is passed the attribute that is going to be validated and a second argument with the object.
 The *Model* has two util methods of validation: *isValid*, *isNotValid*.
-Also, it has a method *save* that will insert or update the object into the given collection.
+Also, it has a method *save* that will insert or update the object into the given collection, and a method *remove*.

+You can use the methods *canEdit* and *canRemove* that will return true or false depending if you can edit or remove the object.

 Forms
 -----